cmustuco/crosscheck/README.md

 ## Contributing
 You are welcome to improve this project.
 Currently, possible things to work on include:
-- Support for command-line options to operate on some subset of the data (only check certain columns, or certain courses)
 - Support for parsing special characters e.g. ö which currently makes the regex parsing fail
 - Robustness: report and do not crash when parsing fails due to incorrectly formatted input
 - For some output entries (e.g. course description), write a formatted text to point out where exactly they are different